HowestX/howestx-docs/final.md

 #### Vagrant

 The goal of Vagrant in the edX project is to give all developers the same development environment.
-It does this through the use of virtual machines: Vagrant is  a wrapper around a VM provider backend.
+It does this through the use of virtual machines.
+Vagrant is  a wrapper around a VM provider backend.
 For the edX platform, the VirtualBox backend is used.

 In edX, Vagrant is used to run the development stack.
 This makes sure all developers are working with the same software, and the same versions.
 This makes it easier to reproduce problems and bugs.